-In Core, you can record credit card charges (expenses) through different options, depending on whether you need the itemized details or not.
-Here is the recommended way of handling the credit card bills as well as their payments.
+In CORE, you can record credit card charges (expenses) through different options, depending on whether you need the itemized details or not.
+Here is the recommended way of handling your credit card bills as well as their payments.

-- Adding Credit Card Charges: You can enter the individual credit card charges manually in the Credit Cards screen.
-Here you might be prompted to add a credit card account, if not already there.
-Check Core Help for details.
+- Enter Credit Card Charges: You can enter the individual credit card charges manually in the Credit Cards screen.
+Here you might be prompted to add a credit card account (say Chase Credit Card), if not already there.
+Check CORE Help Center for details.

-Alternatively, you can use the Cloud Feeds feature to automatically download your credit card charges directly into your Core company file.
+Alternatively, you can use the Cloud Feeds feature to automatically download your credit card charges directly into your CORE company file.
 You can also set up the cloud feed rules for the future.
-Check Core Help for details.
+Check CORE Help Center for details.
 This creates a liability against the credit card account and also records the expenses to the appropriate accounts and projects.
-This is recommended because it allows you to view the expenses by project or vendors (say how much your company spent on marketing expenses, client meetings, travel, conferences, etc.).
+This is recommended as it allows you to view the expenses by project or vendors (say how much your company spent on marketing expenses, client meetings, travel, conferences, etc.).

 - Pay Credit Card Bills: The easiest way to pay the credit card bills is to write a check to the credit card vendor created in step 1.
 You must pay the check against the credit card account to decrease its liability.

 - Open the Checks screen from the side menu under Accounting > Checks.

 - Click Create New and select the bank account from where the money will be withdrawn.